I posted this original recipe a year ago and have since made changes to it. Here is the new version of the recipe.

 Several splashes of hot sauce

-Add this to the cornmeal mixture and stir until everything is wet and evenly mixed up.
+Add this to the cornmeal mixture and stir until all the ingredients are moist and evenly mixed up together.

 If the mixture is too dry, then add some sour cream, cream or water to make a nice moist batter.